 Through consistent maintenance of eye health, Gleneagles Hospitals' Ophthalmology specialists strive to ensure early diagnosis and treatment options for any current or even potential eye disorders and diseases.

-Usually developing in childhood due to improper development of vision from uncorrected squinting or refractive errors, this condition reflects poor vision without the presence of eye disease.
+Amblyopia usually develops in childhood due to improper development of vision from uncorrected squinting or refractive errors.
+This eye condition reflects poor vision without the presence of eye disease.
 Only one eye is usually affected, but it is possible for Amblyopia to be present in both eyes.